Pearl84, Shining Zephyr, Mutantlover09. Thank you so much for your replies/reviews. I'm really grateful.

 "Alright, if that's what you want."
 She moved her hand closer while the ghost did the same.
 As their hands made contact she could feel the ghost's fur pressing against her palm.
 Suddenly, a green glow appeared around their hands.

 A series of images started to appear before her eyes.
 "This is...this..."
 Even though they were only images, each one seemed to tell her a story and she soon realized that Juukka was communicating with her through his mind.
 Closing her eyes, Jacqueline concentrated on what the ghost was showing her.
-In less than a minute, she learned about his past, as well as the existence of a mysterious realm named the Ghost Zone and the portals linking their worlds together.
+She learned about his past, as well as the existence of a mysterious realm named the Ghost Zone and the portals linking their worlds together.

-After several seconds Juukka slowly pulled his hand back.
+Juukka slowly moved back his hand.
 The glow disappeared and the teen opened her eyes.
 She looked at the ghost with a mixture of sadness and sympathy.
-The creature had opened his eyes as well but he seemed to be avoiding her gaze.
+The creature had opened his eyes as well but seemed to be avoiding her gaze.

 The ghost didn't look up.